I love reading and writing about Old Hollywood - the actors and actresses, the directors and money men and of course the movies themselves.

 As for Dorfler, she never got over Gable.
 "I never went to his pictures because I knew him.
 I knew all of his expressions, his gestures, the raising of one eyebrow, the crooked smile, his dimples and wink.
 He never really changed.
 A bit polished, but still the same…Sometimes I wished that I hadn't met him because I was unable to accept any of the other proposals I'd had.
 I couldn't marry someone else while I still loved Clark."

-By the end of the decade his marriage to Josephine was crumbling.
+By the end of the decade, his marriage to Frederick was crumbling.
 He had become famous on Broadway but not in Hollywood and he needed help with his Hollywood ambitions.
 Again he found an older, rich woman to provide it.
-In 1930 he divorced Josephine and married Texas socialite Ria Franklin Prentiss Lucas Langham.
-He explained to Josephine quite candidly that he wished to marry Ria Langham because she could do more for him financially.
-"He is hard to live with because his career and ambition always came first," said Josephine wistfully.
+In 1930 he divorced Frederick and married Texas socialite Ria Franklin Prentiss Lucas Langham.
+He explained to Frederick quite candidly that he wished to marry Ria Langham because she could do more for him financially.
+"He is hard to live with because his career and ambition always came first," said Frederick wistfully.

-Maria Langham, daughter of a rich Texan family, was older than Josephine and seventeen years older than Gable, and had been married three times before, but for Gable she had a great advantage over Josephine - she had more money.
+Maria Langham, daughter of a rich Texan family, was older than Josephine and 17 years older than Gable and had been married three times before, but for Gable, she had a great advantage over Josephine—she had more money.
 She continued the job of smoothing Gable's rough edges and finishing his social education.
 Gable was an avid pupil and during the early years of their marriage his Hollywood career took off with a vengeance.
 So did his appointments diary.

 He and Garbo disliked each other and his relationship with Myrna Loy was warm but platonic.
 His relationship with Joan Crawford, who was at that time married to Douglas Fairbanks Jr., fairly crackled with their passion both on and offscreen and they became well known as a couple in Hollywood.
 Louis B. Mayer, head of MGM, fearful of the studio's reputation, threatened to terminate both their contracts.